 Jewel – in her song I’m Sensitive

-From article Eckhart Tolle On Sensitivity
+Used in several articles, including Eckhart Tolle On Sensitivity

 In her post Introversion vs. Shyness: The Discussion Continues (on her Psychology Today blog The Introvert’s Corner), Sophia Dembling says “The two get confused because they both are related to socializing – but lack of interest in socializing is very clearly not the same as fearing it.
 Schmidt and Arnold H. Buss of the University of Texas wrote a chapter titled “Understanding Shyness” for the book The Development of Shyness and Social Withdrawal.”